musfirah-mohd-ali/Integrated-Project-Y1-/README.md

 * Used ChatGPT to fix our visuals and functions on the Login screen.
 * The comments on our script.js was created using AI.
 * Research done on how to use the JSON file after the local Storage method was not working was done using AI.
+* Used AI to fix our grammar for README.md.